-In the context of Obsessive compulsive disorder, the term obsessions refers to unwanted, repetitive, and intrusive thoughts, images, and urges as well.
+In the context of obsessive-compulsive disorder, the term obsession refers to unwanted, repetitive, and intrusive thoughts, images, and urges as well.
 Obsessions cause a great deal of distress and we can’t easily “just stop” thinking about them, unfortunately.
 The most common examples of obsessions include:

 When we think of OCD, the first image to come to mind is probably someone cleaning and scrubbing away at some dirt that doesn’t actually exist.
 The fear of contamination is what drives this excessive cleaning behavior.
 Germs, fungi, dirt, contagions: for those with OCD, these things are dangerous and we must avoid them at all costs.

 Contamination is a real threat, which is why it can be so hard to dispel these obsessions.
 It is true that contamination leads to disease; however, there is a limit to how much we really need to fear germs.
 If cleaning behaviors take up a significant portion of our day, stress us out, and prevent us from doing what we want in life, we might have to consider OCD.

 Accidentally harming oneself or others